ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 - Client-focused approach
 - Flexibility allows changes to occur at any stage
 - Working software delivered quickly
-- Allows for improvement of features designed earlier in the lifecyle
+- Allows for improvement of features designed earlier in the lifecycle

 ### The Cons
 - Easy to lose focus if the client is unclear on their requirements